-For 2023/24, it is estimated that five buses for regular transportation (\$307K - 235 riders).
+For 2023/24, it is estimated that five buses for regular transportation (\$269K) and four buses for special needs transportation (\$286K) will be required to accommodate projected eligible riders of 270 including 35 students with special needs.
 It should be noted that student transportation is a contracted service, and the school district has initiated the process for selecting a student transportation provider for future years.
 The actual cost under the new contract is not yet known.

-Transportation costs are only partially offset by the proposed transportation fees collected from riders, totalling \$65K.
-It is proposed that regular student transportation be funded on a one-time basis in 2023/24 (\$242K).
-A review will be undertaken during the year to determine the need for and the long-term viability of regular student transportation services beyond 2023/24.
+It is proposed that regular student transportation be funded on a one-time basis in 2023/24 (\$269K) and that a review be undertaken during the year to determine the need for and the long-term viability of regular student transportation services beyond 2023/24.